 WHY WE RUN - PARTICIPANT STORIES

-On Sunday, August 21, 2016, thousands of supporters will run through Yankee Stadium to participate in the eighth annual Runyon 5K, a unique fundraising event to support innovative and groundbreaking cancer research.
-Your reason for running could inspire others to sign up and support the cause.
+On Saturday, July 15, thousands of supporters will run through Yankee Stadium to participate in the ninth annual Runyon 5K, a unique fundraising event to support innovative and groundbreaking cancer research.
+Your reason for running (or walking!) could inspire others to sign up and support the cause.
 If you'd like to share your story, we can feature it on our Runyon 5K Tumblr blog!
 Let us know if you are a cancer survivor, plan to run or walk in memory of a loved one or friend, or are participating in honor of someone facing the disease right now.
-Submit your story at http://www.runyon5k.tumblr.com/, or email us at firstname.lastname@example.org.
+Submit your story at http://www.runyon5k.tumblr.com/, or email us at email@example.com.
 Photos and videos welcome!

 Team Rhino's Story

 Anyone who has ever lost a loved one to cancer knows the feeling of helplessness.
 That feeling of not being able to do anything to make it better.
 You watch them battle the disease, cope with the side effects of chemo treatments, endure the agonizing wait for test results and tumor markers, and all the while, try to live every single moment they have to the fullest.